This post may contain affiliate links. Please read our disclosure policy.

 Making fruit leather in the oven is a fun and simple way to preserve seasonal fruit and one of your favorite treats to make for traveling, hiking, or school lunches.

-You don’t need a dehydrator for this simple fruit leather recipe, just your oven!
+You don’t need a dehydrator for this homemade fruit leather recipe, just your oven!
 A blender makes quick work of the pureeing and you can make just about any fruit combinations you like.

-- Additions: you can add things to your fruit leather to make it your own like cinnamon or even fresh ginger.
+Additions: You can add things to your fruit leather to make it your own like cinnamon or even fresh ginger.
+Try warming spices like nutmeg or cloves with apple or pear leather, or add vanilla and other extracts for depth of flavor.
+Banana and kiwi are also great additions to tropical fruit blends.

 - Apples plus dash of cinnamon